lucasweatherby/RallyPoker/README.md

 The program can either be run through eclipse or as a jar.

 To run as a JAR, the project should be exported as a Runnable JAR File with the launch configuration pointing at Poker.java.
 Through a command promt, navigate to the JAR file and enter the following command: java -jar JARFILENAME.jar 5d 4d 3d 4h 6h

+To run through Eclipse, right click on Poker.java.
+From here click "Run as>Run Configurations.."
+Switch to the arguments tab, specify the arguments in the format provided above.
+Click apply, then click run.